 With global inflation reaching a twenty year high of nearly nine percent in 2022, central banks initiated aggressive monetary tightening measures to curb demand-side inflationary pressures.
-However, this swift tightening has cast a shadow over developing
+However, this swift tightening has cast a shadow over developing countries.

-"The world, having weathered the intertwined crises of the COVID-19 pandemic, escalating geopolitical conflict, and natural disasters, now grapples with a stark reversal of decades of development progress." countries.
 The spillover effects of interest rate hikes triggered significant capital outflows and currency depreciations across low and middle-income countries.
 As a result, balance of payment pressures and debt vulnerabilities intensified, with nearly 60 percent of low-income countries already in or at high risk of debt distress, a stark contrast to the 22 countries in a similar predicament in 2015.
 These realities, coupled with a fragile global growth outlook and persistent inflation, have alarmed investors as emerging economies' risk profiles continue to increase.